 Sergio Martinez came away with a UD win, and Zab Judah lost a UD, but they both had similar problems.
 Neither southpaw dealt properly with their orthodox opponents’ right hands, but for different reasons.
 The difference in victory versus defeat for Murray and Garcia was Murray got started too late.
 He had to do too much catching up.

 Sergio “Maravilla” Martinez also had an excuse.
 He suffered a broken left hand early in the fight, which hampered him greatly in defending against Muray’s right.
 Zab had no such excuse.
 Zab allowed Garcia to throw wild, looping powerful right hands without consequences.
 Everyone watching knew the punch was coming, yet Zab did nothing to stop them.
 Zab could have and should have beat Garcia to the punch, as the shots to his body were telegraphed.
+Instead, he ducked into them, or slid straight back two steps instead of one hopes of avoiding the shots.
+Neither tactic worked, and Garcia had a field day blasting away.

 Sergio usually is a master at timing his opponents punches, and then beating them to the punch.
 With Murray, he wasn’t having his usual success.
 Murray’s problem was he started too late, and then let “Maravilla” steal the last round from him.
 In addition, Murray has good argument about deserving credit for a second knockdown in the tenth.
 It’s a safe bet that if things had been reversed, and the referee didn’t award Sergio a knockdown, the ref probably wouldn’t have safely made it out of the arena.